BolisettySujith/J.A.R.V.I.S/index.md

 - Make sure to install all the required python modules mentioned above or you can simply install them by

     ```pip install -r requirements.txt```

-    For PyAudio errors in **windows**, please refere stackoverflow solution [here](https://stackoverflow.com/questions/52283840/i-cant-install-pyaudio-on-windows-how-to-solve-error-microsoft-visual-c-14)

-    For PyAudio installation errors in **linux**.
-You need to follow the below instructions:

-    ```sudo apt-get install portaudio19-dev python-pyaudio```

-    ```pip install PyAudio```

-    Most probably the errors will be resolved
 - Add the correct ```system``` paths in ```JARVIS.py``` to open the ```system applications```
 - Add the ```correct contact details``` and ```Group ID numbers``` in the ```dictionary``` to send whatsapp messages(line: 51)
 - Add your ```gmail id``` and ```password``` to send emails(line:797,798)